-The Engine Check Light is one of the common issues drivers observe illuminated on their dashboard.
-This symbol appears when, one of the many sensors within the vehicle, such as an oxygen sensor in the exhaust system has failed.
-At Big Bend Auto Center, we have the latest and up to date computer scan tools to diagnose your Check Engine Light.
-Not only can we tell you the sensor that is affected but what is the basis of this problem.
-We can retrieve the engine light code and determine, from our database, what this code represents.
-We can determine what other diagnostics need to be performed.
-We can then repair or replace the faulty componet within the vehicle.
+The Engine Check Light is one of the common issues that drivers see illuminated on their dashboard.
+This symbol appears when one of the many sensors within the vehicle, such as an oxygen sensor in the exhaust system, has failed.
+At Big Bend Auto Center, we have the latest and up-to-date computer scanning tools to

-Many drivers discover the issue during a rain storm.
-Wipers remove the rain water on your windsheild simply by sqeegee the liquid with the rubber surface of the wiper.
-Thus Wipers have rubber surfaces that degrade or tear over time.
-The wiper should be inspected for cracks, tears or lack of removing water.
+Many drivers discover the issue during a rainstorm.
+Wipers remove the rainwater on your windshield simply by squeegeeing the liquid with the rubber surface of the wiper.
+Thus, wipers have rubber surfaces that degrade or tear over time.
+The wiper blades should be inspected regularly for cracks, tears, and wear and then replaced when necessary.

-If ever you notice a liquid underneath your car?
-In the summer, it is most likely the water from your air conditioning system.
-This is normal.
-However, if you see other liquids such as green, orange or other bright colored liquids, it might be coolant.
+Have you ever noticed liquid underneath your car?
+In the summer, it is most likely the water from your air conditioning system, which is normal.
+However, if you see other liquids, such as green, orange, or other brightly colored liquids, it might be coolant.
 Coolant is the fluid that keeps your engine cool.
-Coolant circulates through your engine, heater core and radiator through channels and rubber hoses.
-The system is a closed system.
-Therefore if you see coolant outside your vehicle, you have a leak.
-It is mostly these leaks develop in rubber exterior hoses and occassionaly from the water pump or radiator.
-If you find a leak, one must get this repaired or left undone, the engine can overheat because of the lack of coolant flow.
+Coolant circulates

-Todays cars not only need a battery to start the car, the battery is requied to run the many accessroies and computers in today’s modern cars.
-Today’s battery’s health can be checked using modern testing equipment.
-If you battery is older than three years old one should check the battery for its ability to start the engine.
-At Big Bend Auto Center, we have the latest conductance battery checker.
-Lets us perform a courtsey battery check at your next visit.
+Today’s cars need a battery to start the car and run the many electrical components, computers, and accessories.
+A battery’s health can be checked using modern testing equipment.
+If your battery is older than three years, you should check its ability to start the engine.
+At Big Bend Auto Center, we have the latest conductance

-Both underinflated and overinflated tires can result in lower tire life.
-Underinflated tires flatten and it bends more causing loss of mileage and steering precision during cornering.
-Overinflated tires may cause more where in the middle of the tire.
-Therefore an ideal tire pressure has to be maintained to have a comfortable ride.
-If your tire pressure light is on.
-Let Big Bend Auto Center’s technicians check your tires as well as your tire sensors.
+Both underinflated and overinflated tires can result in shortened tire life.
+Underinflated tires flatten and bend more, causing loss of fuel efficiency, steering precision, and handling during cornering.
+Overinflated tires can cause more wear in the middle of the tire.
+An ideal tire pressure has to be maintained to have a comfortable ride.
+If your